nirav5920/laravel-import-records/README.md

 A simple package to help you import Excel files in Laravel with validation and queue processing.
 This package helps you **import Excel files** into your Laravel app.
 It checks each row, saves the good ones, and shows you any problems.

+## Notes:
+- The import process runs on the `QUEUE_CONNECTION` specified in your environment configuration, and supports `redis`, `database`, and `sync` drivers.
+- We use [[Laravel Media Library](https://github.com/spatie/laravel-medialibrary)] for file uploads, which works based on the `MEDIA_DISK` setting in your environment configuration.
+By default, files are stored on the `public` disk.

 ## What This Package Does

 This package makes it easy to: